Court dress: Judicial court dress

 During the early history of the United States, the court dress of judges and practicing lawyers closely mirrored British court dress of the 18th century; both wore white powdered wigs and (typically) black robes in the lower courts, and in the higher ones, judges would wear red with black markings.
 The practice fell out of favor and died out by the mid-19th century.

 Before the tenure of Chief Justice John Marshall, which began in 1801, all Supreme Court justices wore red robes with ermine trim and full-bottomed wigs, reminiscent of British court dress.
 Marshall, however, eschewed this formality and began the practice of only wearing a black silk robe, with no wig.
 There is some evidence to indicate that the shift to black robes preceded Marshall's tenure.
-In 1995, Chief Justice William Rehnquist added four gold bars (similar in appearance to captain insignia in the US Navy) to each sleeve of his black robe, but the change in his attire (he had been Chief Justice since 1986) was his own innovation and was inspired by a production of the operetta Iolanthe, rather than any historical precedent.
-His successor, John G. Roberts, chose to remain with the traditional plain black robe.
+In 1995, Chief Justice William Rehnquist added four gold bars (similar in appearance to captain insignia in the US Navy) to each sleeve of his black robe, but the change in his attire (he had been Chief Justice since 1986) was his own innovation inspired by a production of the operetta Iolanthe rather than any historical precedent.
+His successor, John G. Roberts, chose to retain the traditional plain black robe.

-Today, generally judges of both state and federal courts are free to select their own courtroom attire, although some jurisdictions do formally require judges to wear robes of some kind when presiding over hearings in court.
+Today, judges of both state and federal courts are generally free to select their own courtroom attire, although some jurisdictions do formally require judges to wear robes of some kind when presiding over hearings in court.
 The most common choice is a plain black robe which covers the torso and legs, with sleeves.
 Female judges will sometimes add to the robe a plain white collar or lace jabot.
 Beneath the robes business attire is standard (although judges will sometimes don business casual attire, since they are only ever seen in court wearing a robe).
-Typically judges pay for their own custom made judicial robe.
+Typically, judges pay for their own custom-made judicial robes.
 Some Supreme Court justices (including Clarence Thomas, the late Antonin Scalia, and Stephen Breyer, all of whom are or were balding) maintain the ancient legal practice of wearing large black skullcaps, in their case when wearing their robes outdoors in cold weather (for example, at presidential inaugurations in January.)

 Many state supreme court justices wear unique styles of robes, the most notable being the Supreme Court of Maryland, where all judges wear red, and British-style tab collars.
 The judges of the Delaware Superior Court continue to wear the red sashes or baldrics of their British predecessors, albeit now only on ceremonial occasions.

 Some judges eschew special dress entirely and preside over their courts in normal business wear.
 This is often seen among administrative law judges who preside over relatively informal administrative hearings.

 Group photo of United States Supreme Court Justices from 2009.
 Optional formal dress can be seen under the robes, such as bow ties.
 Justice Sonia Sotomayor and Justice Ruth Bader Ginsburg also wear lace jabots.

 William Cushing, showing early U.S. Supreme Court dress, with a wig.